clydeio/clydeio/README.md

 ![The big picture](doc/dataflow.png)

 This sequence allows maximum flexibility.
-The same filter can be set as global prefilter, provider's prefilter or global postfilter.
-It is up to you and, the possibilities of the filter, where to configure to be executed.
+It is up to you decide which filters apply in which sequence of execution.

+Note we can create two filters of the same type (with a different configuration) and execute them at different places, for example, one access-log filter as global prefilter to log all requests (no matter the provider) and another access-log filter executed as a provider's prefilter to log the requests addressed to that concrete provider.

-# Authentication
+## Authentication

 You are free to implement custom filters following your own rules but, as many times, conventions are a good thing so everybody can work following the same patterns.